adxl/Tic-Tax/README.md

 # Tic-Tax
-Tic-Tax is a simple multiplayer Tic-Tac-Toe game.
+Tic-Tax is a simple multiplayer Tic-Tac-Toe game made with Spring-boot and written in Java and JavaScript.

-## Made with:
-Spring-Boot

-## Written in:
--Java
--JavaScript

 ## Screenshots